syncfusion-content/java-file-format-docs/java-file-formats/Installation/offline-installer/how-to-download.md

 ---

-# Downloading Syncfusion Java FileFormats offline installer
+# Downloading Syncfusion FileFormats offline installer

 [DocIO](https://www.syncfusion.com/word-framework/net),[PDF](https://www.syncfusion.com/pdf-framework/net),[Presentation](https://www.syncfusion.com/powerpoint-framework/net), and [XlsIO](https://www.syncfusion.com/excel-framework/net) controls will be included in the Syncfusion FileFormats installer.
 You can either download the licensed installer or try our trial installer depending on your license.